jeremymv2/k8s_manifests/kubevirt/README.md

 ## Configuration

 Edit the `Makefile` and set some variables.
-The ones labeled optional below can be left as-is until or if needed later for more advanced configurations.
+The ones labeled optional can be left as-is until or if needed later for more advanced configurations.

 ```